Ysurac/FlightAirMap/README.md

 ## System Requirements

-To install the web app which Barrie Spotter runs, you need to have meet the following requirements:
+To install the web app, you need to have meet the following requirements:

 * PHP version 5.2.3 or greater (5.3 or greater is recommended)
 * MySQL version 5.6 or greater (or MariaDB)